Tengle22/PitchWeather/README.md

 # Pitch Weather

-## Integration and Translation of WUndergroun API
+## Integration and Translation of Weather API